 \section{Abstract}

-Using a rotationally invariant formulation of spin–lattice coupling, we derive a rigorous definition of the chemical potential for magnon–polaron quasiparticles in collinear ferromagnets (FMs) and antiferromagnets (AFMs)---valid when magnetoelastic scattering equilibrates magnons and acoustic phonons on timescales much shorter than those associated with quasiparticle–nonconserving relaxation processes.
-While our microscopic framework applies to generic magnon–phonon interactions, here we focus on high–symmetry crystals where the two transverse acoustic modes form a degenerate doublet.
-This doublet can combine into circularly polarized phonons, making the chiral selectivity of the coupling manifest: the FM magnon mode hybridizes only with the co-rotating phonon, whereas in collinear AFMs each magnon branch of opposite handedness couples to the phonon of the same chirality.
-We show that, in both FM and AFM systems, the nonequilibrium magnon–polaron gas is governed by a single chemical potential conjugate to the conserved axial angular momentum.
-In FMs, the two hybrid branches in the co-rotating sector share this chemical potential, weighted by their magnonic fractions; in AFMs, the four magnon–polaron branches split into two chiral sectors that carry opposite angular momenta and couple with opposite sign to the same chemical potential.
-Building on this microscopic thermodynamic framework, we formulate a Boltzmann transport theory for magnon–polarons and derive compact expressions for angular momentum and heat currents that interpolate continuously to the decoupled regime and reproduce the phenomenological magnon–polaron transport framework underlying previous spin Seebeck analyses.
-Our results place the magnon–polaron chemical potential on firm microscopic footing and establish a systematic route to incorporating angular–momentum conservation into a microscopic description of incoherent angular–momentum transport mediated by magnon–polarons in magnetic insulators.
+While magnons have long been regarded as the sole carriers of angular momentum in magnetic insulators, a growing body of theory and experiment has revealed that acoustic phonons can also transport angular momentum—intrinsically in certain crystals and, more generally, through magnon–phonon hybridization.
+This realization calls for a framework in which spin and lattice angular momentum are treated on equal footing, requiring a thermodynamically consistent redefinition of the chemical potential tied to the quasi-conserved axial angular momentum once magnons and phonons hybridize into magnon–polaron modes.
+Using a rotationally invariant formulation of spin–lattice coupling, here we derive a rigorous definition of the chemical potential for magnon–polaron quasiparticles in collinear ferromagnets (FMs) and antiferromagnets (AFMs)—valid when magnetoelastic scattering equilibrates magnons and acoustic phonons on timescales much shorter than those associated with quasiparticle–nonconserving relaxation processes.
+While our approach is general, here we focus on high–symmetry crystals where transverse acoustic modes combine into circularly polarized phonons carrying opposite angular-momentum components.
+In this basis, the chiral selectivity of magnetoelastic coupling becomes explicit: the FM magnon mode hybridizes only with the co-rotating phonon, whereas in a collinear AFM each magnon branch of opposite handedness couples to the phonon of matching chirality.
+We show that, in both cases, the resulting nonequilibrium magnon–polaron gas is governed by a single chemical potential conjugate to the conserved axial angular momentum.
+In FMs, the two hybrid branches within the co-rotating sector share this potential according to their magnonic weight; in AFMs, the four hybrid branches organize into two chiral sectors that carry opposite angular momenta and couple with opposite sign to the same potential.
+Building on this structure, we develop a Boltzmann transport theory for magnon–polarons and derive compact expressions for angular-momentum and heat currents that recover the expected limits as magnetoelastic coupling is tuned to zero.
+Our work places the notion of a magnon–polaron chemical potential on firm microscopic footing and provide a systematic route for incorporating angular-momentum conservation into transport theories of magnetic insulators.